 When teams get off track, it's up to the team leader to steer them back on course.
 In this program, you will examine typical ways teams go astray and then practice techniques for getting the teams back on track.
-You will learn to lead your team through goal setting and problem-solving processes, planning and conducting useful (and fun!) meetings, and personally addressing disruptive group and employee behaviors.
+You will learn to lead your team through goal-setting and problem-solving processes, plan and conduct useful (and fun!) meetings, and personally address disruptive group and employee behaviors.

 This is the third of five programs in the Leading Effective Teams Certificate Series.